ben-xD/talkdash/README.md

 - Event hosts can text-message event speakers whilst they talk
   - For example, "you have 10 minutes left" and remind them to "repeat the audience questions"
   - Messages are enhanced with Emojis using Cloudflare Workers AI
+- Works offline
-- Works offline.
-On Chrome, you can install it.
-Some features require network connectivity (messaging).
+  - On Chrome, you can install it
+  - Some features require network connectivity (messaging)

 ## Technology
 - Frontend: [Solid](https://tailwindcss.com/), [Solid Router](https://docs.solidjs.com/guides/how-to-guides/routing-in-solid/solid-router), [Tailwind](https://tailwindcss.com/), [ARK UI](https://ark-ui.com/) (headless UI library)